demisto/content/Packs/ThreatConnect/Integrations/ThreatConnect_v3/README.md

 ThreatConnect's intelligence-driven security operations solution with intelligence, automation, analytics, and workflows.
-This integration was integrated and tested with API version 3 of ThreatConnect v3
+This integration was integrated and tested with version 3 of ThreatConnect v3 REST API

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-threatconnect-v3).

 ## Configure ThreatConnect v3 on Cortex XSOAR